‘A fragile hope’: Everything we know about the first phase of Trump’s Gaza peace deal

 A release of hostages and withdrawal of Israeli troops: What we know about the first phase of Trump’s Gaza peace deal

-Israel and Hamas have agreed to the first phase of a fragile ceasefire - but questions remain, James C. Reynolds reports
+A fragile ceasefire has now taken effect in Gaza – but questions remain, James C Reynolds reports

-Israel and Hamas have agreed to the first phase of U.S. President Donald Trump’s plan to end the war in Gaza, including a ceasefire and the release of hostages.
+A ceasefire to end military operations in Gaza and allow for the return of hostages came into effect on Friday after Israel and Hamas agreed to the first phase of US president Donald Trump’s plan to end the war in Gaza.

-After two years of devastating conflict that has claiming thousands of lives, things now appear to be moving quickly.
-Plans were announced last Monday, discussed in Egypt this week, and agreed by the end of Wednesday, bringing hope back to the war-weary region.
+Israel’s military withdrew to an agreed-upon line, making way for thousands of displaced Palestinians to make the long journey north towards abandoned homes in Gaza City, which had been under attack just days ago in one of Israel’s biggest offensives of the war.

-As it stands, there is agreement to the release of all hostages, alive and dead, and the withdrawal of Israeli troops to an agreed-upon line.
+The ceasefire’s implementation, taking effect from midday local time (10am UK time), gives Hamas 72 hours to release all hostages, alive and dead.
+These crucial agreements are the start of a potential road to peace.
+But the fragile accord is not yet set in stone.

 Returning the hostages